AI Video

 Choose By Job, Not By The Loudest Free Claim

 The safest default is conservative.
-Use the Google-owned browser route for a first no-cost test, use the official API when you need a developer system, and use third-party wrappers only when their contract is clear enough for the material you are uploading.
+Use the Google-owned browser route for a first no-cost test, use Gemini Omni where a Google product exposes it for video creation or editing, use the official Veo API when you need a developer system, and use third-party wrappers only when their contract is clear enough for the material you are uploading.

 Stop Rules Before You Upload Or Pay